ItsMonarch04/crash-course/docs/adr/0008-scope-boundaries.md

 individually reasonable.
 Each was left open long enough to be re-proposed, and each carries a cost that is easy to under-count at proposal time and expensive to reverse once merged.
-Leaving them nominally "open" invites a future contributor — or a future automated agent — to spend the project's credibility implementing one.
+Leaving them nominally "open" invites a future contributor — or a future me — to spend the project's credibility implementing one.

 This record closes them so the answer is written down once rather than re-argued.